 To get to any of the three destinations, the idea is to fly by Interjet to Chetumal.
 Then, you can rent a car to move to any of the three destinations.

-In the Cenote Azul, 90 meters deep, it has intricate labyrinths that communicate with Laguna Bacalar.
+The Cenote Azul, 90 meters deep, has intricate labyrinths that communicate with Laguna Bacalar.

-Visit Chacchoben; its name refers to the corn colorado, scene of religious and ceremonial activities.
+Visit Chacchoben; its name refers to the corn colorado, a scene of religious and ceremonial activities.